 Sangiovese

-Total acres planted: 1.25, Sagemoor
+Total acres planted: 6

 To keep our Sangiovese varietally correct, we remove leaves at veraison for maximum sun exposure, then limit the amount of water.
-“We bring the pain” as Director of Viticulture Lacey Lybeck likes to say.
-We only planted a small amount in the harshest spot we could find so we could restrict the variety’s vigorous nature with the goal of growing the smallest, most dense berries we can produce.
+Our approach is deliberate stress management.
+We planted small amounts in the harshest spots we could find to restrict the variety's vigorous nature with the goal of growing the smallest, most dense berries possible.
 And the results speak for themselves - juicy, rustic fruit flavors with bright acidity and beautiful aromas, producing wine we want to taste a second (and third) time.

 -

-Total acres planted: 1.5, Dionysus
+Total acres planted: 4.5

 -